 The past couple of weeks have been productive around the CBB house as we get to file our 2018 Income Tax Returns and sign up our son for his summer sports activities.

 So far we’re still waiting on tax slips so we can’t file anything as of yet but I’m hoping to get it all sorted by the end of next month.

-This summer we’ve signed our son up for more swimming lessons, baseball which will be interesting because last summer was blastball which is teaching basic form of baseball and of course soccer lessons.
+This summer we’ve signed our son up for more swimming lessons, baseball which will be interesting because last summer was blastball which is teaching a basic form of baseball and soccer lessons.

 He seems excited to hear the sounds of birds and watching the snow melt away which is a good sign he’s done with winter.
 Who isn’t?
 (Sorry winter buffs)